 Budget Wadi Rum Camp > Bedouin Lifestyle Camp

 TIP: Make sure to drink more water than you think you need.
-You are in the desert where it can be easy to get dehydrated.
+You are in the desert, a place where it can be easy to get dehydrated.
 It doesn’t hurt to stop by the pharmacy to pick up some dehydration powder packets that can easily be put into your water in case you feel dizzy.

 3. Watch the Blue Footed Booby Dance in the Galapagos Islands